machine-learning-challenge/mlc2017-onsite/gan/README.en.md

 4. After then, change the roles - now B's generator and A's discriminator do the same thing (step 1 to 3).
 5. Compare A's score and B's score, and decide a winner of current round.
 6. Doing step 1 to 5 is one round.
 We will have total 1 round for each battle until semi-final, and for final we will have total 3 rounds.
 7. After finishing all rounds, decide a winner.
-If score is tied, run another round.
-If it's still tied, the team who has less variables in the model wins.
+If score is tied, the team who has less total running time (running generator/discriminator) wins.

 ## Input Data Format
 Each human face image in the dataset is downsampled to 50x50 size and also converted to grayscale.
+The data is from [labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/).
 Here are some samples :

 ![human_faces](pics/human_faces.png)